Steve Kerr: United States national team

+2024 Summer Olympics

+At the 2024 Summer Olympic Men's Basketball Tournament, Kerr coached the United States team to its fifth consecutive gold medal at Paris' Bercy Arena in a win over host country France, 98–87.
+This was a reprise of the win over the French Team at the Tokyo Olympics.

 Legacy

-Kerr has won 429 regular season games and 80 playoff games as head coach.
-Mainly on the strength of his first three seasons, he has the second-most regular season wins in franchise history behind only Al Attles, while his 80 playoff wins are a franchise record.
-He is first head coach in NBA history to lead his team to 67 or more wins in three consecutive seasons.
-He was named to the Top 15 Coaches in NBA History in 2022, when the league commemorated its 75th anniversary.
+Kerr is the first head coach in NBA history to lead his team to 67 or more wins in three consecutive seasons.
+He was named one of the Top 15 Coaches in NBA History in 2022, when the league commemorated its 75th anniversary.
+In March 2025, Kerr overtook Al Attles as the Warriors coach with the most wins in franchise history.